herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 **- Is this a long-term or a short-term failure?**
 Retries are effective if your failure is transient and there is a high chance of success in your next retries.
 The most related transient failures are momentary network partitioning and temporal service unavailability.
 In these two cases retry can help you recover from a short-term failure.
-For extremely unusual failures (like network packet corruption)
+Retries can also be effective for extremely unusual failures (like network packet corruption).

 ## What should I be cautious about?
 - use timeouts (too short timeout causes premature failure)